-- Left Arrow: See the previous time period of results - Right Arrow: See the next time period of results - Download: Download a list of results as CSV - Clear Filters: Resets any filters selected
+- Left Arrow: See the previous time period of results - Right Arrow: See the next time period of results - Download: Download a list of results as CSV (available in active client accounts) - Clear Filters: Resets any filters selected

 Action Buttons will only appear when the action is available (i.e. if no filters have been selected, the Clear Filters button will not appear).
-Note: The download action is available to active client accounts.